miekg/pgo/cmd/pgod/pgod.8.md

 repository *and* branch
 : `https://github.com/miekg/pgo` and `main`, where to clone and pull from.
 If branch is not specified `main` is assumed.

+ignore
+: `false`, ignore changes to the compose yaml files and *do not* restart containers.

+compose
+: `my-compose.yaml`, specify an alternate compose file to use, outside of the supported variants.

 urls
 : `{ "example.org" = ":5006" }` how to setup any forwarding to the listening ports.
 This isn't used yet,